ChaitanyaWagh/Walmart/README.md

-Walmart - Confidence Interval and CLT 📈🛒
-Welcome to the Walmart Confidence Interval and Central Limit Theorem (CLT) project! 🚀 In this project, we'll explore customer purchase behavior at Walmart during Black Friday and dive into the world of data analysis to help Walmart make data-driven decisions. 📊

-About Walmart 🌎🛍
-Walmart is one of the world's largest retail giants, serving over 100 million customers worldwide through its supercenters, discount department stores, and grocery shops in the United States. 🌐

-Business Problem 📝🤔
-The Walmart management team is keen to understand customer purchase behavior, specifically examining the purchase amount, and how it relates to factors such as gender, age, occupation, and more.
-They want to answer intriguing questions like: "Do women spend more on Black Friday than men?"
-Imagine 50 million male and 50 million female customers - what are their spending habits like? 🛒💰

-The Dataset 📦📊
-The dataset has the following features:

-User_ID: User ID
-Product_ID: Product ID
-Gender: Sex of User
-Age: Age in bins
-Occupation: Occupation(Masked)
-City_Category: Category of the City (A,B,C)
-StayInCurrentCityYears: Number of years stay in the current city
-Marital_Status: Marital Status
-ProductCategory: Product Category (Masked)
-Purchase: Purchase Amount
-What Good Looks Like 👍📈
-To address this business problem, we'll embark on an exciting data analysis journey:

-Data Import & Analysis: Import the dataset and perform standard data analysis procedures like exploring its structure and characteristics.

-Handling Null Values & Outliers: Identify null values and outliers through techniques like boxplots, 'describe' method, and 'isnull' checks.

-Data Exploration: Dive into the data by tracking the amount spent per transaction for 50 million female and 50 million male customers.
-Calculate averages and draw conclusions.

-Confidence Interval Calculation: Use the sample averages to compute a Confidence Interval (CI) within which the population average spending of 50 million male and female customers may lie.
-This is where the magic of Central Limit Theorem (CLT) comes into play!

-Play with CI Width: Experiment with different CI widths (e.g., 90%, 95%, 99%) and report your observations.

-Conclusions and Recommendations: Summarize the results and check whether the confidence intervals for average male and female spending overlap.
-How can Walmart use these insights for changes and improvements?

-Repeat for Marital Status and Age: Extend the same analysis to understand how spending behavior varies for married vs. unmarried customers and across different age groups.

-Give Walmart Actionable Insights: Provide recommendations and action items to help Walmart leverage these findings for a better shopping experience. 🤝💼

-Let's embark on this data-driven adventure and explore the fascinating world of Walmart's Black Friday shopping data!
-Feel free to contribute, provide feedback, or star this repository if you find it helpful. 🌟🤗

-Happy coding and analyzing! 📊👩‍💻👨‍💻🚀
+# Walmart - Confidence Interval and Central Limit Theorem (CLT) 📈🛒

+Welcome to the **Walmart Confidence Interval and CLT Project**! 🚀 In this project, we explore customer purchase behavior during **Black Friday** at Walmart and utilize statistical techniques like **Confidence Intervals** and the **Central Limit Theorem (CLT)** to provide actionable insights for data-driven decision-making. 📊

+---

+## About Walmart 🌍🛍
+**Walmart** is one of the world’s largest retail giants, serving over **100 million customers** globally through its extensive network of supercenters, discount department stores, and grocery shops in the United States. 🏬 With a vast customer base, Walmart is always seeking innovative ways to understand and enhance customer shopping experiences. 🌟

+---

+## Business Problem 📝🤔
+The Walmart management team aims to gain deeper insights into **customer purchase behavior**, especially on **Black Friday**.
+They are particularly interested in understanding how factors like **gender, age, and marital status** influence spending habits. 🔍

+A key question we're investigating:
+**"Do women spend more on Black Friday than men?"** 🛍💳
+For example, imagine **50 million male** and **50 million female** customers – what are their spending habits like?
+And how can Walmart leverage this information to improve its strategies? 📊🤔

+---

+## The Dataset 📦📊
+The dataset consists of the following features:

+- **User_ID**: Unique identifier for users.
+- **Product_ID**: Unique identifier for products.
+- **Gender**: Gender of the customer.
+- **Age**: Age range of the customer.
+- **Occupation**: Customer's masked occupation.
+- **City_Category**: Category of the city (A, B, C).
+- **StayInCurrentCityYears**: Duration of the customer's stay in the current city.
+- **Marital_Status**: Marital status of the customer.
+- **ProductCategory**: Masked product category.
+- **Purchase**: Purchase amount spent by the customer.

+---

+## What Good Looks Like 👍📈
+To address Walmart’s business question, we’ll follow these key steps:

+### 1. **Data Import & Initial Exploration**
+   - Load the dataset and perform exploratory data analysis to understand its structure and characteristics.

+### 2. **Handling Null Values & Outliers**
+   - Detect and handle missing values and outliers using methods such as `boxplots`, the `describe()` function, and `isnull()` checks to ensure clean data.

+### 3. **Data Exploration: Gender-Based Spending Analysis**
+   - Analyze spending patterns for **50 million male** and **50 million female** customers.
+   - Calculate averages and draw meaningful insights from the purchase behavior.

+### 4. **Confidence Interval (CI) Calculation**
+   - Leverage sample averages to compute the **Confidence Interval (CI)** for population spending averages using **Central Limit Theorem (CLT)** principles.
+   - Explore different **CI widths** (e.g., 90%, 95%, 99%) and compare the results.

+### 5. **Conclusions & Actionable Insights**
+   - Check for overlap in confidence intervals to determine if there’s a significant difference between male and female spending.
+   - Provide actionable insights for Walmart’s decision-making, such as targeted promotions or personalized marketing strategies.

+### 6. **Repeat for Other Features**
+   - Extend the analysis to other features like **Marital Status** and **Age** to uncover spending behavior differences across customer segments.

+---

+## 🚀 Let’s Get Started!
+This project showcases how statistical concepts like **Confidence Intervals** and **CLT** can be applied to real-world business problems.
+Whether you're an aspiring data analyst or an experienced professional, feel free to explore the code, provide feedback, or contribute to make this project even better. 💡

+If you find this project helpful, don’t forget to **star** this repository! ⭐

+---

+Happy coding and analyzing! 📊👩‍💻👨‍💻
+Let’s unlock valuable insights together! 🛍🎉